gelisam/submake/README.md

 Submake
 =======

+Submake lets you to write and debug long bash pipelines.
+It stores intermediate results, using them to automatically skip the part of the pipeline which has not changed since the last run.

+Usage
+---

-A submakefile is similar to a makefile, except that recipes express bash pipelines instead of bash scripts.
+A submakefile is similar to a makefile, except that recipes express Bash pipelines instead of Bash scripts.

     mythumbnail.png: myimage.png
       pngtopnm
       pamscale -xyfit 32 32
       pnmtopng

-Currently, submake always re-builds all the files, whether their input has changed or not.

-Future plans
----

-Like make, submake will re-evaluate a pipeline if its input file has changed.
-In contrast to make, submake will also re-evaluate a pipeline if the pipeline itself has changed.
+Like make, submake re-evaluates a recipe if its input file has changed.
+In contrast to make, submake also re-evaluates a pipeline if the pipeline itself has changed.

-Submake will use git to store intermediate results.
-Thus, if only part of the pipeline has changed, only part of the pipeline will be re-evaluated.
+Submake uses git to store intermediate results, using a non-intrusive mechanism which doesn't create new commits.
+It won't work unless it is executed from inside a git repository.